rafatieppo/lucycashflow/README.md

   - [X] Improve balance by account for a specific period
   - [X] Improve reports
   - [X] Deploy in some server
+  - [ ] Verify locks for income data as expenses and vice versa

 ## Logs
 <a name="logss"></a>

+### Sun 2021-07-25 12:27:32 -04
+- A incomes report has been included.

 ### Thu 2021-05-13 11:42:37 -04
 - Improvements cashflow chart and update to jsChart 3.0